Location: Thailand and Nepal

 Chain-free corrals will be built at Friends of the Asian Elephant Hospital, home to Mosha, and Boon Lott’s Elephant Sanctuary, both in Thailand, and at Chitwan National Park, Nepal, where 63 working elephants now live—shackled in chains.

-Based on the overwhelming success of our pilot projects completed earlier this year in Nepal, this groundbreaking project is deceptively simple, yet amazingly effective.
+Modeled after our successful pilot projects completed in 2013 in Nepal, this groundbreaking project is deceptively simple, yet amazingly effective.
 Here’s what it involves:

 Step 1: Enclose acres of lush forest habitat including streams and dense trees with chain-free corrals using state-of-the-art, solar-powered electric fencing (harmless to elephants).